sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/README.md

 }
 ```

-to enable the *flexbox layout* module, but the content is so lare that it doesn't fit in the viewport:
+to enable the *flexbox layout* module, but the content is so large that it doesn't fit in the viewport:

 ![Large content](53-flexbox/docs/images/flexbox_large_content.png)